 Aleksandra Filipovska received her PhD in 2002 from the University of Otago, New Zealand.
 From 2003-2005 she was a NZ Foundation for Research, Science and Technology Fellow at the MRC Mitochondrial Biology Unit in Cambridge, the United Kingdom.
-In 2006 she relocated to Australia as a NHMRC Howard Florey Fellow and established her research group at the Perkins Institute for Medical Research at the University of Western Australia.
-She was an Australian Research Council Future Fellow until 2014 and currently she is a NHMRC Senior Research Fellow.
-Her research interests are in the regulation of mitochondrial gene expression by RNA-binding proteins in health and disease.
-Her research group uses genomic and transcriptomic technologies and model organisms to elucidate the role of mitochondrial dysfunction in neurodegenerative, cardiovascular and metabolic diseases.
+In 2006 she relocated to Australia as a NHMRC Howard Florey Fellow and established her research group at the Perkins Institute of Medical Research at the University of Western Australia.
+She was an Australian Research Council Future Fellow until 2014 and since 2014 she has been a NHMRC Senior Research Fellow and Professor at UWA and the Harry Perkins Institute of Medical Research.
+She is also a Deputy Director of the ARC Centre of Excellence in Synthetic Biology.
+Her research interests are in the regulation of gene expression by RNA-binding proteins and the use of multi-omic technologies to elucidate their molecular functions in health and disease.
+Her research group uses genomic technologies and synthetic biology to design new models of cancer, metabolic and cardiovascular diseases and develop treatments for these disorders.

 Abstracts this author is presenting: